 Advanced study of the history and culture of the Eastern Mediterranean world, from the foundation of Constantinople in 330 to the fall of the Byzantine empire in 1453.
 Wide range of modules in research skills (languages, palaeography, epigraphy, papyrology) and history, literature, culture, philosophy and theology.
 Leads to further research or careers in education, journalism, finance, politics and cultural sectors.

-- The combined research resources of the University of London.
+- Extraordinarily wide choice of modules, drawing on the resources of the whole of the University of London.

 Research in our department and elsewhere in the UK, EU and US; teaching, cultural management, general management, civil service, banking.